 While these are the benefits typically considered when it comes to the cloud, it’s important to recognize that the reality does not always match the ideal—or at least not to the degree anticipated.
 Based on the feedback we’re hearing from our customers, many have yet to reap the rewards they expected.

-Total Cost of Ownership: Lawson in the Cloud v.
-On Prem
+Total Cost of Ownership: Infor Lawson Cloud vs. On-Prem

 Many of our customers who have made the decision to move to the cloud did so at least in part because they calculated out the total cost of ownership, then looked at the end dates of their support agreements and decided it was an inevitable move.
 Why not realize the cost savings sooner, rather than later?
 Indeed, when you look at cost estimates of Lawson ERP over 5 years for an on-prem installation versus a cloud installation, the total cost of ownership definitely looks lower in the cloud.
 The cost estimates for on-prem versus a cloud installation for Guilford County, North Carolina are available as an example.

 - Total cost of on-prem over 5 years: $2,887,858

 However, upon closer examination, it becomes obvious that the cost savings is based almost entirely on the lack of need for a full-time employee (paid $110,000/year) to maintain the system.
 The estimate includes the employee for the first two years of the cloud installation, before showing no budget for an in-house expert starting in year three.

 But our clients who have made the move to the cloud tell us that they have continued to require in-house staff to work on their Lawson system and anticipate continuing to need that help for the foreseeable future.